 TRPC plays an important role in meeting federal and state planning requirements to implement and coordinate the region’s transportation planning activities.
 This includes working with local, state, and federal government agencies, a variety of stakeholders such as transit companies, environmental groups, and utilities, as well as the general public.

 TRPC has specific responsibilities under federal and state laws, including the federal Fixing America's Surface Transportation (FAST) legislation, the state Growth Management Act, and the Washington Clean Air Act.
 Maintaining compliance with these regulatory requirements ensures continued funding for the regional transportation work programs and local improvement projects.

-The Thurston Regional Planning Council is the executive board for regional transportation decision making within Thurston County and its urbanized area (U.S. Census designated geographic area with a population of 50,000 or more).
-TRPC sets regional transportation policies and establishes regional funding priorities through its dual governance role as the:
+The Council is the executive board for regional transportation decision making within Thurston County, and is comprised of representatives from TRPC's member jurisdictions.
+The Council sets regional transportation policies and establishes regional funding priorities through the dual governance role of TRPC as the:

-Staff to the Thurston Regional Planning Council performs the daily tasks that are necessary to fulfill the requirements as the region’s MPO and RTPO.
+Staff at the Thurston Regional Planning Council perform the daily tasks that are necessary to fulfill the requirements as the region’s MPO and RTPO.

 Listed below are the documents that are necessary for fulfilling the programmatic, legal, and financial requirements to accomplish the ongoing transportation planning activities and decision-making processes among the affected jurisdictions in the Thurston Region.

 Unified Planning Work Program (UPWP)

 The UPWP describes how TRPC will meet its federal and state transportation planning requirements, and includes discussion of other federally-funded planning efforts that support this region’s near- and long-term goals.
 The UPWP is a 2 year document based on the state fiscal year (July 1st to June 30th).
 Get more information on our UPWP page.